jinsian/VizAly-Foresight/README.md

 * Memory Usage
 * Compute times

+# Reproducing IPDPS20 Submission Results：
+* The included JSON files are used for performing Foresight toolkit with HACC and Nyx dataset on the PantaRhei cluster at The University of Alabama.

+* Foresight toolkit is available on GitHub at https://github.com/lanl/VizAly-Foresight.

+* Please move the JSON file for Nyx data to the directory ./VizAly-Foresight/input/nyx/ and the JSON file for HACC data to the directory ./VizAly-Foresight/input/hacc/.

+* To use the JSON files, please follow the instructions shown in ./VizAly-Foresight/Analysis/README.md.

 # Development
 For information on how to add new compressors and/or metrics, look at the readme in [CBench/compressors](CBench/compressors) and [CBench/metrics](CBench/metrics) respectively.
 To add new analysis routines, look at the [readme in Analysis/ folder](Analysis/README.md).